-Condition: Three MCOs, spanning three unique lines of business, had a percentage of submitted encounters in which the adjustment amount was indicated, but was missing a CARC code.
+Condition: Eight MCOs, spanning 15 lines of business, had a percentage of submitted encounters in which the adjustment amount was indicated, but was missing a CARC code.

 Cause: The Auditees either misunderstood or misapplied the requirements of the Federal or State guidelines.